by Brian Maslach

 Taken together, the results of this preliminary study indicate that master endurance athletes seem to benefit from concurrent strength and endurance training because the rate of force development may be crucial for RE improvement, one of the major determinants of endurance performance.

 While this study looked at runners, the same principles apply to all endurance athletes.
-The use of heavier weights was thought to result in greater neurological adaptation, as opposed the creation of new muscle tissue, allowing the subjects to use more of their strength potential.
+The use of heavier weights was thought to result in greater neurological (nervous system) adaptation, as opposed the creation of new muscle tissue, allowing the subjects to use more of their strength potential.

 Those lifting heavier weights in the study didn't gain any more weight than those lifting lighter weights.
 In fact, neither group saw a change when compared to the control group, who didn't weight train, but continued running.
 The majority of us simply don't possess the genetics to gain appreciable muscle while continuing endurance work.
-The fear of bulking up from lifting "heavy" weights is thus largely unwarranted amongst endurance athletes.
+The fear of bulking up from lifting "heavy" weights is thus unwarranted amongst endurance athletes.
 The majority of your time in the gym should be spent building as much strength as possible.
 Don't be afraid of challenging strength work.

 If you're not experienced in the weight room, have a qualified strength coach instruct proper form and exercise selection.
 The potential for injury increases whenever improper technique is used, regardless of the amount of weight on the bar.
 Besides, throwing weights around with poor form is also less effective.
 No one cares how many pounds you have on the bar, so don't try to use more weight than you can handle to impress anyone.

 If you're not already strength training, the early offseason period is the ideal time to start.
 And, if you have been strength training, this is also the perfect time to re-focus on and re-evaluate your routine.